 “Justice can’t be done in secret,” said Tarsha Jackson, criminal justice director for Texas Organizing Project Education Fund.
 “We are all entitled to fair treatment under the law, and right now by keeping bail proceedings behind closed doors, Dallas County is denying its residents, the accused and the public at large a basic tenet of our criminal justice system—free and open access.
 We want to force open those doors, and shine a bright light on the injustices being committed on poor people who are being incarcerated before guilt has been established because they can’t afford to buy their freedom.
 As a group that organizes people of color so they can fight for the power and representation they deserve, Texas Organizing Project Education Fund is proud to join this lawsuit as a plaintiff.”

 The original suit, filed on behalf of six plaintiffs in the U.S. District Court for the Northern District of Texas, accuses officials in the county of operating a two-tiered system of justice based on wealth in violation of the due process and equal protection clauses of the 14th Amendment to the U.S. Constitution.

 Read the amended complaint here.

 Read the original press release announcing the lawsuit Daves v.
 Dallas County here.

-Faith in Texas is a multi-racial faith movement for social justice.
+Faith in Texas is a multi-racial faith movement for social and economic justice.
 We train teams of leaders in local churches, mosques, and synagogues that serve people of color and low and moderate income people.

 Texas Organizing Project Education Fund organizes Black and Latino communities in Harris, Bexar and Dallas counties.
 For more information, visit organizetexas.org.